Tony Benn: In opposition, 1979–1997

 In the same year, Benn also received a Pipe Smoker of the Year award, claiming in his acceptance speech that "pipe smoking stopped you going to war".

-In 1991, Benn reiterated his opposition to the European Commission and highlighted an alleged democratic deficit in the institution, saying: "Some people genuinely believe that we shall never get social justice from the British Government, but we shall get it from Jacques Delors.
+Benn remained a vocal critic in Parliament of British membership of the European Economic Community (later European Union), citing its "democratic deficit" as a main point of contempt.
+In 1991, Benn reiterated his opposition to the European Communities' European Commission and highlighted an alleged democratic deficit in the institution, saying: "Some people genuinely believe that we shall never get social justice from the British Government, but we shall get it from Jacques Delors.
 They believe that a good king is better than a bad Parliament.
 I have never taken that view."
 This argument has also been used by many on the right-wing Eurosceptic wing of the Conservative Party, such as Daniel Hannan MEP.
 Jonathan Freedland writes in The Guardian: "For [Tony Benn], even benign rule by a monarch was worthless because the king's whim could change and there'd be nothing you could do about it."